BathoryPeter/osm-kozut-wms/README.md

 ## Install

 ### Credentials
-Create `.pg_service.conf` file in the root directory of the project using template `.pg_service.conf.tmpl`.
+Create a `.pg_service.conf` file in the root directory of the project using template `.pg_service.conf.tmpl`.
 Create separate blocks for importer and WMS server.
 In the `[osm_hu_service_owner]` block enter the user who is the owner of the DB (usually the same as used in osm2pgsql).

 ### Preparing the DB

 Create schema and user, and set permissions.
-You can enter into psql using the service file: `psql -d 'service=osm_hu_service'
+You can enter into psql using the service file: `psql -d 'service=osm_hu_service_owner'`

 ```SQL
 CREATE SCHEMA ext;